krptn/krypton/CONTRIBUTING.md

 ## Scope of the Project

-This project is an IAM.
-Anything else is out of this scope.
-It is not (even though it can be used as) a Database solution, cryptographic toolkit, etc...
+The scope of this project is an IAM, which ensures proper encryption of any data.

 ## Conventions

 Naming conventions:

 - We use camelCase conevention for attributes, variables, and function names.
 - PascalCase for class names.
 - UPPER_CASE for constants